andrewgjh/ls-core/RB120-129/assessment_study/notes.md

   - however under the hood, they may perform very different tasks and the return values will be unique to each object calling the `attack` method
 - however for our purposes, we only care that we can call the `attack` method on whichever object we happen to be working with at that time.

+---

+## Method Overriding and Super

+- when dealing with inheritance, instance methods from a superclass will be inherited by a subclass
+  - but there are scenarios where you don't actually want the subclass instance method to do the same thing as the superclass
+  - this is when you would rewrite the subclass instance method to override the superclass method
+    - in essence during method lookup, it will find the instance method in its own class definition and not traverse to the superclass to find that method
+- however sometimes you still want the functionability provided my the superclass instance method and simply want to add to that functionality

+  - this is when you can call the `super` method which gets the method of the same name and from the super class and runs that inside the overriden instance method

+- when dealing with `super` it is important to note the scenarios for what happens to arguments that are passed into the overrriden instance method based on how you call `super`

+1. `super` => this will pass on the arguments passed into the method to super, even if there are too many or too little
+2. `super()` => this will call the superclass method without passing any arguments to it
+3. `super(name, age)` => the final option is to list out all the required arguments to be passed to super and keep remainding ones for the method implementation itself

+---

 ## Modules

 - A module has several purposes